Integers

 NanoToncoin

-Arithmetic with dollars requires two decimal places after the dot — those are used for the cents value.
-But how would we represent the number $ if we’re only able to work with integers?
+Arithmetic with dollars requires two decimal places after the dot — these are used for the cents value.
+But how would we represent the number $ if we are only able to work with integers?
 The solution is to work with cents directly.
-This way, $ becomes cents.
-We simply memorize that the two rightmost digits represent the numbers after the decimal point.
+In this way, $ becomes cents.
+We simply remember that the two rightmost digits represent the numbers after the decimal point.

-Similarly, working with Toncoin, the main currency of TON Blockchain, requires nine decimal places instead of the two.
-One can say that nanoToncoin is the of the Toncoin.
+Similarly, working with Toncoin, the main currency of TON Blockchain, requires nine decimal places instead of two.
+One can say that nanoToncoin is one-billionth () of a Toncoin.

 Therefore, the amount of Toncoin, which can be represented in Tact as ton("1.25")